JamesPWagner/JamesPWagner.github.io/IrisLi_resume.md

 ## Summary
 Senior eLearning developer, tech writer, and program manager specializing in technical, customer, sales, and partner enablement for complex cloud, virtualization, and datacenter orchestration technologies.
+* Extensive experience in designing and developing ILT and eLearning courses
-* Interactive eLearning, video, and hands-on lab development
+* Strong instructional design and development background
-* Media development tools including Articulate Storyline, Camtasia, Adobe Captivate and others
+* Track record of successfully developing technical and technical sales courses
+* Demonstrated ability to identify and analyze problems and find creative solutions
-* Deep knowledge of cloud and virtualization solutions including VMware, OpenStack, Kubernetes, IaaS/PaaS/SaaS/XaaS and related technologies
+* Solid knowledge of web technologies and cloud computing
-* Web development in JavaScript, HTML5/CSS3, jQuery, AngularJS, and others
-* Virtual lab development and maintenance
-* MBA, General Management with Finance concentration
+* Good at creating visual components with a keen aesthetic sense
+* Strong skills in prioritizing tasks to meet deadlines and achieving a high level of quality
+* Self-motivated learner, quick to embrace new concepts and technologies

 ## Experience
 **VMware Inc**, October 2016 – October 2017, eLearning Course Developer (contract)